dahimbis/-Financial-Analyst-CrewAI-Project/README.md

 - **Offline Mode** → General analyst report based on stored knowledge.
 - **Online Mode** → Live data integration, producing **reports with current financials, news, and trends (2025)**.

+The details in the report may not be accurate.
+I am trying to improve the program so that it can be updated with accurate information.